The Etuma Feedback Categorizer™ system may be accessed through a web service interface.

 The RESTful (HTTP request) API exposes the same methods as the SOAP API with an

-the need for the signature.
+the need for a signature.

 The REST API also implements some additional methods that are not in the SOAP interface: